korenyoni/yonatankoren/posts/b1-resetting-jenkins-admin-password.md

 You tell yourself that you are careful and reset the password as soon as possible, to keep this time window short.

-Now imagine that someone else on your team asks you how to reset the password, and you show them this technique.
+Now imagine that someone else on your team asks you how to reset the password and you show them this technique.
 Now what if this person disables security then goes off to lunch?
 Or goes home?
 Now the system is unsecured for an indefinite amount of time.